ishanambike/ETL_Application/README.md

 # Running the application using scripts:
 * Open a command prompt in the project directory or set the working directory of the command prompt to the project directory.
 * Execute the command "python docker_build_and_run.py".
+Please provide PostgreSQL username, password, and database name.
+The values should be case-sensitive.
+Provide the values without enclosing them in quotes or brackets.
+If the database provided doesn't exist, a new database will be created.
 * Open a command prompt in the project directory and execute "python run_ETL.py".
 * Execute the command "python run_postgresql_commands.py".
-Please provide the same credentials and database name provided in second step.
+Please provide the same PostgreSQL credentials and database name provided in second step.
 * Now you should see the final table with users' data and derived features.